igorinvest/grots/README.md

 4. Test and Production environments
 5. Tech stack - NodeJs and Angular

 **The project is currently in development.
-Please give it a star if you are interested in the tool - it will speed up the development process.**
+Please give it a star or start watching if you are interested in the tool - it will speed up the development process.**
 If you are ready to be an early adopter please email <igorchvalun@gmail.com>